Prof. Jennifer Ingleheart

 Research and other interests

 I have a long-standing interest in Latin poetry (particularly the works of the elegists and Catullus), its relationship with politics and culture, and its reception (including its translation history), and welcome enquiries from prospective graduate students considering working in any of these areas.
-A more recent research interest is in how later cultures have responded to the phenomenon of Roman homosexuality, and the role which ancient Rome has played in constructing modern homosexual identities, and I would welcome prospective graduate students with an interest in this underexplored and diverse area.
+A more recent research interest is in how later cultures have responded to the phenomenon of Roman homosexuality, and the role which ancient Rome has played in modern ideas about sexuality, and I would welcome prospective graduate students with an interest in this underexplored and diverse area.

 A revised version of my doctoral thesis, a commentary on Ovid, Tristia 2, was published by Oxford University Press in 2010, and OUP published my edited volume on the reception of the figure of the exiled Ovid (Two Thousand Years of Solitude: Exile after Ovid) in 2011.
-I have recently written papers on the reception of Roman 'homosexuality' in pornographic texts of the 19th century, translations of classical texts in Thomas Cannon's 1749 defence of same-sex love, and the engagement with Catullus by Robinson Ellis and Sir Richard Burton and Leonard Smithers.
+I have recently written papers on homoeroticism in Ovid, the sex scene in Ovid's Ars amatoria 2, translations of classical texts in Thomas Cannon's 1749 defence of same-sex love, and the engagement with Catullus by Sir Richard Burton and Leonard Smithers.

-My current major research project explores the role played by the reception of Rome in the construction of Western homosexual identities; I organised a major international conference (funded by the British Academy) on this topic which was held in Durham in April 2012, and I am editing for OUP a collected volume of papers arising from the conference: for more information on the conference and its remit, see http://romosexuality.wordpress.com/.
+An ongoing research project, Romosexuality, explores the role played by the reception of Rome in the construction of Western homosexual identities; I organised a major international conference (funded by the British Academy) on this topic which was held in Durham in April 2012, and I then edited for OUP a collected volume of papers arising from the conference: for more information on the conference and its remit, see http://romosexuality.wordpress.com/.
 This interest has more recently led to my work on a monograph entitled Masculine Plural: Queer Classics, Sex, and Education (forthcoming autumn 2018 with OUP), which explores the queer classicism of schoolmaster and author Philip Gillespie Bainbrigge (1890-1918), classicist A. E. Housman (particularly in his Praefanda), and others, as expressed in 'underground' works.